Bennett-Wendorf/NeuraViz/README.md

 * For a full list of dependencies, see [package.json](https://github.com/Bennett-Wendorf/NeuraViz/blob/main/src/frontend/package.json) and [pyproject.toml](https://github.com/Bennett-Wendorf/NeuraViz/blob/main/src/backend/pyproject.toml)

 Each of their respective licenses apply to their binaries and their use in this project.
 Their licenses can be found at the links above.

+## Development Report
+To document the development over the course of about 9 months of this project, a comprehensive report was written.
+This report talks in depth about the software development process, design, implementation, testing, and security of NeuraViz.
+The full report can be found [here](https://github.com/Bennett-Wendorf/NeuraViz/blob/main/report/capstone.pdf).

 ## Getting Started
 To check out this project, simply navigate to the [website](https://neuraviz.bennettwendorf.dev/).
 You can upload your own model with PyTorch's `pth` format, or Keras' `keras` format, or check out the `testing/input_files` directory for some example models.